nationalarchives/da-terraform-modules/README.md

 * `AWSManagedRulesCommonRuleSet`
 * `AWSManagedRulesCommonRuleSet`

-Calling clients are can define whatever set of AWS managed rules are needed and are not restricted to the default rules.
+Calling modules can choose whatever set of AWS managed rules are most appropriate for the particular service and are not restricted to the default rules.

 Full list of the available AWS managed rules is available here: https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html